+These drugs are considered generally safe and require minimal monitoring.
 Flu-like symptoms and injection site reactions, such as redness and discomfort, are commonly reported side effects of interferon beta drugs.

-Natalizumab (Tysabri) is a humanized monoclonal antibody that is thought to act by reducing the migration of immune cells across the blood-brain barrier into the central nervous system.
+Natalizumab (Tysabri) is a humanized monoclonal antibody that reduces the migration of immune cells across the blood-brain barrier into the central nervous system.
 This medication is given intravenously every four weeks.